Frequently Asked Questions

 What to avoid sending too early:

-• Avoid uploading Social Security numbers, banking credentials, or unrelated sensitive identifiers through general web forms unless the firm specifically requests them through a secure channel.
+• Avoid uploading Social Security numbers, banking credentials, or other sensitive IDs in general web forms.
+Only share them if the firm asks through a secure channel.

 • A viable case is usually built on two things: